orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Rendering engine
-visualization
+- [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"

+Visualization changes
 - Small ring outline in continuation + vertex?
 - Intersection on screen been non-intersection in the structure, way of rendering it.
+(Overlapped on the screen vs overlapped in the repr)
 - Ray growth over some grid as the 3d rendering engine
 - Ring in the middle rotsting, then expand, transparent background. grow into orbitmines logo then blank sheet, waiting for use
 	- grow from there structure onto the screen, superopositions, grow, collapse, grow..., nice animation for startup.